-I spend a lot of my professional time these days writing code.
-I'd consider myself proficient in Python and C, and work with both daily.
-I'm starting to work with ROS a lot more, and I'm developing a decent familiarity.
+These days I'm working as a robotics software developer using C++.
+I'm proficient in Python and C, and getting up to speed with modern C++.
+I've got some decent experience with ROS.
 I used to spend a lot of time with Matlab, but I've moved completely over to a data analysis and visualization workflow based on Numpy, Matplotlib, and Jupyter notebooks.
-I mainly write robot control firmware and other embedded software in C. I've got some basic familiarity with C++ but haven't delved that deeply into anything interesting so far.
-I expect this to change as I work more with ROS.
+I've got many years of experience writing robot control firmware and other embedded software in C.

-I'm not at liberty to share my most interesting code, since it's proprietary.
+I can't share much of my code, since it's proprietary.
 But check out the side menu for things that I've worked on in academic settings or in my spare time.

-Some software and firmware projects I've executed include:
+Some software and firmware projects I've worked on include:

 - Python libraries for automated parametric Abaqus FEA model builds, result postprocessing, and simulation metadata management

 - Python experimental control and data acquisition for static thrust testing of underwater thrusters